zhangyuanxin/blog-jekyll/_posts/2016-11-19-Photoshop-And-Chinese-Crafts.md

 title: How to make a chinese crafts with photoshop
 comments: true
 author:  张远馨
-categories: [Photoshop, Chinese Crafts, Filter, Fonts]
+categories:
+  - art
+tags:
+  - photoshop
 image: https://unsplash.it/2000/1200?image=433
 image-sm: https://unsplash.it/500/300?image=433